jespergran98/tcgPocketFormula/README.md

 ---

-When applying the templates to 500 decks, only these 12 templates were used:
+When applying the templates to 500 decks, only these templates were used:

-Template Distribution
-Standard Report
-459
-Needs More Data
-21
-Cult Favorite
-6
-Dark Horse
+Untested Prospect
+305
+Burst Damage
+87
+Devoted Master
+32
+Sleeping Snorlax
+29
+Specialist's Domain
+8
+Format Mystery
+7
+Tournament Essential
+5
+Ace Trainer
+5
+Breakthrough Evolution
+4
+Swift Strike
+4
+Hidden Gem
 3
-Format Dominator
+Format Participant
 2
-Battle-Tested Champion
+Endurance Runner
 2
-Niche Specialist
-2
-Hidden Elite
+Champion's Throne
 1
-High-Ceiling Mastery
+Legendary Pokémon
 1
-Spoiler Pick
+Metagame Pillar
 1
-Promising Upstart
+Unstoppable Force
 1
-Fringe Contender
+Type Advantage Master
 1
+Emerging Contender
+1
+Curious Anomaly
+1

-Update and improve the templates so they have more usage.
-Some templates should obviously be extremely hard to get, only possible form the very best decks, but I want a larger overall variety.
+Remove and improve the templates to create greater variety and balance.
+Some templates should remain extremely hard to obtain, reserved for only the very best decks, but the overall distribution should be more diverse.

-The top templates should still be extremely hard to get, but improve the other templates, especially those that didn't appear a single time.
+Templates with lower IDs are prioritized, keep this priority in mind when improving or reorganizing the list, and adjust the order if needed to better reflect rarity and difficulty.

+The top-tier templates must stay very rare, but revise and strengthen the others—especially those that didn’t appear at all—to make them more meaningful and achievable.

+Improve the naming and deck requirements as needed to make each template more distinct and unique in a pokémon TCG pocket theme.

 ---